 Although SD is a chronic disease and is more likely to recur, the following treatments are used during the flare-ups:

 - Selenium sulfide, tar, zinc pyrithione, and ketoconazole-containing Shampoos.

 - Antifungal treatments

 The primary mission of Ungex is to help treat Demodex-related conditions.
-Given this parasite’s possible role in SD’s pathophysiology, Ungex can help prevent seborrheic dermatitis’s recurrence.
+However, given this parasite’s possible role in SD’s pathophysiology, Ungex can help prevent seborrheic dermatitis’s recurrence.

 How to Know If Demodex causes Your Skin Issue

-If you have a high density of Demodex, this parasite may play a role in seborrheic dermatitis’s recurrence.
+If you have a high density of Demodex, this parasite may play a role in SD’s recurrence.

 To estimate your Demodex infection, you can take our online test via the following link.
-This test is very accurate in estimating the possibility of you becoming too infected with Demodex.
+However, this test is very accurate in estimating the possibility of you becoming too infected with Demodex.